OIDC app integrations

 - Okta validates the OIDC token from the external IdP and, if necessary, enforces MFA for user authentication.
 Users can be created in Okta using Just-In-Time provisioning if required.

-Users, client applications, and external IdPs can all be located on your intranet and behind a firewall, as long as the end user can reach Okta through the internet.
+Users, client applications, and external IdPs can all be on your intranet and behind a firewall, provided that the end user can reach Okta through the internet.